di-in-scala/di-in-scala.github.io-sources/_includes/introduction.md

 The means of injecting the dependencies vary from approach to approach, but the one we will be using here is passing dependencies through constructor parameters.
 Other possibilities include setter/field injection, or using a service locator.
 Hence, the essence of DI can be summarised as *using constructor parameters*.

 A very important aspect of DI is Inversion of Control.
 The service implementations have to be created "outside" the services, e.g. by a container or some external wiring code.
-Using `new` directly to create a dependency is not allowed inside the services.
+Using `new` directly to create a dependency is not allowed inside a service.

 If you are not yet sold on DI, I recommend reading the [motivation behind Guice](https://github.com/google/guice/wiki/Motivation).
 It uses Java as the base language, but the ideas are the same and apply universally.